Until 9 June 2019

 Developed in collaboration with Oxford’s world-renowned Mathematical Institute, this exhibition invited visitors to explore what it means to move in one, two, three and more dimensions.
 Using stunning Islamic ceramics, prehistoric carvings and Renaissance prints alongside virtual reality technology, we embarked on a journey of discovery from ancient cultures into cutting-edge science.

-Starting from the single point of zero dimensions to the infinite dimensions of theoretical mathematics, the exhibition explores what it means to experience and represent the patterns and spaces of our complex three-dimensional world.
+Starting from the single point of zero dimensions to the infinite dimensions of theoretical mathematics, the exhibition explored what it means to experience and represent the patterns and spaces of our complex three-dimensional world.

-The exhibition will be accompanied by a range of other exhibitions and events across Oxford in 2019 as part of the Thinking 3D research project.
+The exhibition was accompanied by a range of other exhibitions and events across Oxford in 2019 as part of the Thinking 3D research project.

-Wednesday 1 May, 2.15pm – Curator’s talk
+Wednesday 1 May 2019, 2.15pm – Curator’s talk

-Wednesday 8 May, 2.15pm – Explore the world of virtual reality
+Wednesday 8 May 2019, 2.15pm – Explore the world of virtual reality

-Wednesday 15 May, 2.15pm – Mathematician Talk: Fractals
+Wednesday 15 May 2019, 2.15pm – Mathematician Talk: Fractals